 Students are expected to come equipped with an open-minded attitude and be willing to share their own views and opinions in a manner that is conducive for learning.
 Whether you are religious yourself or not, there are excellent opportunities to broaden your knowledge of other cultures whilst having your own views valued and respected.

 Spanish

-GCSE Spanish (Pearson 1SP0)
+GCSE Spanish (Pearson 1SP1)

-The Spanish specification covers the following 5 themes:
+The course is taught through the following themes: